WJZQ: Z93: The 90s to Now

-On January 25, 2023, WJZQ began teasing that "changes are coming", and playing "Today's Best Hits (For Now)" that will have its "world premiere" on February 1, at 9:29 A.M.
-At that time, WJZQ shifted to hot adult contemporary, keeping the "Z93" branding, while repositioning its playlist to "Hits From The 90s To Now".
-The first song after the relaunch was "Tearin' Up My Heart" by NSYNC.
+On January 25, 2023, WJZQ began teasing that "changes" would be coming, though continuing to play "Today's Best Hits... for now", hyping that the new "update" of Z93 would have its "world premiere" on February 1, at 9:29 A.M.
+At that time, WJZQ shifted to hot adult contemporary, keeping the "Z93" branding, while repositioning its playlist to add more music from the 1990s onward, with the new branding "Hits From the 90s to Now".
+The first song under the updated format was "Tearin' Up My Heart" by NSYNC.